CogSciUOS/asparagus/code/CreateDataSet/manual.md

-# This file should tell you how we created our
+# This file tells you how to create your dataset

 ## Owerview